 Many graduates embark on their careers by obtaining a post-graduate fellowship.
-Organizations offer fellowships in a national competitive process, and our students and alumni have always done terrifically, as demonstrated by the list of the Recent Fellowship Recipients.
+Organizations offer fellowships in a national competitive process, and our students and alumni have always done terrifically.
 Additionally, NYU Law offers some fellowships that are designated only for its graduates; these are described below.
 You can also learn about opportunities for LLM students.

 Arthur Helton Global Human Rights Fellowship